Skin Rashes

 - Dry skin, particularly in the affected area

-- Red patches, especially around areas where folds or crevices are found, such as the neck, or the back of the knee (eczema can occur on the face as well)
+- Red patches, especially in folds or creases such as the neck or behind the knee

 - Sensitive skin

-- Tiny, raised, red, fluid-filled bumps that could ooze fluid or crust
+- Tiny, raised, red, fluid-filled bumps that may ooze or crust

-Because contact dermatitis is caused by the skin's exposure to an allergen, it occurs at the location where exposure to the allergen occurred.
+Because contact dermatitis is caused by skin exposure to an irritant or allergen, it usually occurs where contact happened.

 - Redness or inflammation